-This domain covers a podiatric surgeon's responsibility to engage in evidence-based practice and to critically monitor their actions through a range of reflective processes.
+This domain covers a podiatrist's responsibility to engage in evidence-based practice and to critically monitor their actions through a range of reflective processes.
 It also addresses their responsibility for identifying, planning and implementing their ongoing professional learning needs with the objective of continuous improvement.
-Further, it promotes the role of podiatric surgeons in the pursuit of research and other scholarly activities to advance knowledge and facilitate learning within the profession.